 DnD OGL goes Boom, more damned Activision Blizzard Shenanigans, and Doors Close on Google Stadia

 In the aftermath of the Open Game Licence 2.0 leak, Wizards of the Coast have struggled to claw back their fanbase as DnD Beyond servers suffer under the load of mass subscription cancelations.
 Additionally, several big third-party publishers who would be affected by the new royalty system have tabled their intention to either jump ship or create their own licensing system.
 Kobold Press teased “Project Black Flag”, Matt Colville’s MCDM Productions is working on both a new OGL as well as a new TTRPG, and Paizo/Pathfinder looking to collaborate on an open RPG license.

 As the saga continues, here’s the current headlines coming out of the company that can’t stop making waves.

-Activision Blizzard has refused to acknowledge the union that formed late December.
+- Activision Blizzard has refused to acknowledge the union that formed late December.
 Management at Proletariat issued the statement that leadership “…has always been pro-worker“ and that employees “…deserve some time to process (sic) and to better understand its potential impacts.”

 - The Microsoft Activision Blizzard merger that was announced in January 2022 has had new challenges with the European Union filing an antitrust challenge and Google parent Alphabet Inc, and Nvidia are filing for unfair advantages in the gaming market.
 These join other objections placed with the US Federal Trade Commission to be investigated by the Competition and Markets Authority, and finalised in April.

 - In some hearsay arguments Activision Blizzard claims that it was Netease that rejected the six-month extension of their partnership.
 Various sources cite irreconcilable differences including Netease president referring to an Activision Blizzard executive as a “jerk”.
 Because of these, after January 23rd several titles will no longer be accessible in China, most notably World of Warcraft, Diablo 3, Starcraft, and Overwatch 2.

 As the curtains close on the experiment that was Google Stadia, refunds have been processed for everything but Pro subscriptions… but payments were also paused the day shutdown was announced.
 But what about all that hardware you don’t have?
-Well, if you did manage to get the controller, Google haspushed a self-serve tool to enable Bluetooth connections with the gamepads.
+Well, if you did manage to get the controller, Google has pushed a self-serve tool to enable Bluetooth connections with the gamepads.
 Meaning, your Stadia Gamepad may be obsolete, but at least you can still use it on the hardware you didn’t get because you used Stadia.